-TOWNSHEND AUDIO F1 FRACTAL REFERENCE SPEAKER CABLE 3 METER PAIR
+TOWNSHEND AUDIO F1 FRACTAL REFERENCE SPEAKER CABLE, 3 METER PAIR (ANY LENGTHS AVAILABLE)

-The F1 Fractal™ speaker cable combines Townshend’s remarkable Fractal™ proprietary treatment, with its impedance matched cable geometry to bring you the most transparent, accurate and captivating speaker cable they can envisage .
+The F1 Fractal™ speaker cable combines Townshend’s remarkable Fractal™ proprietary treatment which increases the conductivity by an amazing 12% with its impedance-matched cable geometry to bring you the most transparent, accurate and captivating speaker cable envisagable.